arminbiere/cadical/README.md

   - ./configure -a # both above and in addition '-g' for debugging.

-The lastest version of CaDiCal can be found on 'github'
+The latest version of CaDiCaL can be found on 'github'

   - http://github.com/arminbiere/cadical